$10/mo for tradies.Get Verified

 Not a guarantee

 Public records reflect what's been reported and recorded.
 New issues can emerge overnight.
-That's exactly why we re-check, and why BuildWatch exists for the period that matters most.
+That's why we re-check, and why BuildWatch exists for the period that matters most.

 Now put it to work.